smaurice101/readthedocs/docs/source/examples.rst

    * - **TML Dag:** tml_system_step_9_privategpt_qdrant_dag-cybersecuritywithprivategpt-3f10.py

-       **NOTE: NEW VALUE BELOW IS OPTIONAL FOR USERS WITHOUT ACCESS TO A GPU CARD**
+       **NOTE: THIS CHANGE IS ONLY FOR USERS WITHOUT ACCESS TO A NVIDIA GPU CARD**

        **Current Value:** 'pgptcontainername' : 'maadsdocker/tml-privategpt-with-gpu-nvidia-amd64',